The harder you run from your wrongs the faster truth pursues

-My thoughts and comments today are about “a soul set free.”
+My thoughts and comments today are that “truth conquers sin.”